Was Akira Takarada Originally Supposed To Play Dr. Serizawa? (aka What's Up With Those Still Photos?)

 This interview was conducted at Akihiko Hirata's home on March 9th 1984 and was effectively his last interview.

-- Mr. Hirata, are there any particular memories you have of your appearance in Godzilla (1954)?
+Mr. Hirata, are there any memorable moments from your time in the film Godzilla [1954]?

-Hirata: It was definitely scary.
-I think that fear is what makes Godzilla so appealing.
+Hirata: It was scary, after all.
+I think that scariness is what makes Godzilla so appealing.

-- Especially because there were only night scenes.
+Especially since there were so many nighttime scenes.

-- Godzilla emerged as a coagulation of the negative aspects of human civilization, such as nuclear tests, and in the same way, I believe that Dr. Serizawa carries the negative aspects of humankind.
-I'm trying to keep this in mind, but if it were to act solely on instinct like Godzilla, I think that the Oxygen Destroyer could become the second Godzilla...
+Godzilla appeared as a culmination of the negative aspects of human civilization, like nuclear testing, and in the same way, I think Dr. Serizawa also carries the negative aspects of humanity.
+He keeps that in check with reason, but if he were to act on instinct like Godzilla, I think the Oxygen Destroyer could become the next Godzilla...

 Hirata: Yes, that's right, that's right.